 3. Read the scripture in context and find out what James was actually saying before jumping to ridiculous conclusions.

-Hmm, that sounds good.
+That sounds good.
 Let’s try that.

 They are the big shots in fine suits who love to take the best seats in our meetings (2:3).
 They are the rich men who exploit us and drag us into court when they don’t get what they want (2:6).
 By their evil actions they slander the name of Jesus (2:7).
 They exploit their workers (5:4), while living in luxurious, self-indulgence (5:5).
 They condemn and kill the innocent (5:6).
 Frankly, these greedy fools should be weeping and wailing on account of the misery coming their way (5:1-3).

-These are strong words but James was merely telling it like it is.
+These are strong words but James was telling it like it is.
 The early church was troubled by wicked men.
 “But don’t worry about them,” says James.
 “When Jesus returns they will get their comeuppance.”

 Be patient, then, brothers, until the Lord’s coming.
 (Jas 5:7)

-We are living in the collision of two kingdoms.
-In the kingdom of this world power comes from the barrel of a gun.
+We are living in the collision of kingdoms.
+In the kingdoms of this world power comes from the barrel of a gun.
 Worldly power is also exercised through lawsuits and market-based exploitation.
 But we are citizens of another kingdom, one that has nothing to do with guns and greed.
 When faced with injustice, the temptation is to fight with the weapons of this world.
 But James exhorts us to be patient.